jakelashbrook/dragonsdelightcafe/README.md

 and try it for themselves.

 ## Features
-  - Easy navigation through the site with a scroll to the top button on all buttons, and fixed navigation on desktops.
+  - Easy navigation through the site with a scroll to the top button, and fixed navigation on desktops.
   - Responsive on all devices, including the Samsung Galaxy Fold.
 Smaller than Bootstrap Breakpoints.
   - Social Media Links, with future further integration planned with Facebook Messenger.
   - Easy Order Now CTA on all devices.